How to remove moss from Tarmac Driveways

 Moss Killer for tarmac: A simple way to solve your problem

 Moss killers are available at most hardware stores and can be applied using a garden hose or pump garden sprayer or spray bottle.
 Be sure to follow the manufacturer’s instructions carefully, as moss killers can be harmful to plants and animals if used improperly.

 A good Moss killer should be applied when moss is first noticed on your driveway.
 Re-application may be necessary after heavy rains or prolonged periods of wet weather.
 Again, with moss-killing products, always follow the manufacturer’s instructions carefully.

 Remove the moss manually

 Another option is to manually remove the moss.
 This can be a tedious task, but it’s often the most effective way to get rid of moss.
 Start by wetting down the moss with a hose or watering can.
-Then, use a stiff brush to scrub away the moss.
+Then, use a stiff brush (or more specifically, a stiff yard brush) to scrub away the moss.
 If necessary, you can also use a putty knife or screwdriver to scrape away stubborn patches.
 Once all of the moss has been removed, rinse the area with clean water.

 With a little elbow grease, you can easily remove moss from pavement and your driveway and enjoy a tidy property all spring and summer long.

 One way to remove moss is to mix up a solution of equal parts bleach and water in a bucket (boiling water can work even better).
 Then, using a stiff brush, scrub the mossy areas of your drive until the moss is loosened.
 Once the moss is loosened, you can hose it away.
 For tough moss stains, you may need to repeat this process several times.
 Once the moss is gone, be sure to rinse your drive thoroughly with clean water to remove any residual bleach solution.